This project was adapted from AB-3's codebase.

 Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-(where x is larger than the list size)
+Other incorrect delete commands to try: delete, delete x (where x is larger than the list size)

 Expected: Similar to previous.